Social work law

 This module examines the role of law in regulating the complex range of tasks and issues raised by modern social care and social work.
 It aims to provide you with an understanding of how legal principles have evolved and are incorporated into law and interpreted in social work policy and in social work practice.

 This is an OU Level 2 undergraduate module, so you should have already completed your work at Level 1, including developing your academic and writing skills.
-It is not expected that you will have prior knowledge of law in general or the legal social work frameworks, but being aware of developments in practice and policy, will be of great value.
+It is not expected that you will have prior knowledge of law in general or the legal social work frameworks, but being aware of developments in social work practice and policy, will be of great value.

 If you have any doubt about the suitability of the module, please speak to an adviser.